serge-sans-paille/gast/README.rst

 For minor version before 3.8, please note that ``Ellipsis``, ``Num``, ``Str``, ``Bytes`` and ``NamedConstant`` are represented as ``Constant``.

+For minor version before 3.10, the ``_field_types`` field exist for each AST class, but it's always empty.

 Python2
 *******